saitaiky/notebook/docs/docs/cloud-computing/aws/database/elastic-cache.md

 :::cautionExam alert
 - When choosing the replica to promote to primary, ElastiCache for Redis chooses the replica with **the least replication lag**
 - You can manually promote read replicas to primary on Redis (cluster mode disabled), only **when Multi-AZ** and **automatic failover are disabled**.
+- To maintain high availability, you have to make sure that there are **at least two nodes in the cluster**.
 :::

 ### Cluster Mode